croz-ltd/nrich/nrich-form-configuration/README.md

 ```

 `FieldErrorMessageResolverService` is responsible for resolving messages for constraints (i.e. 'Value cannot be null' for @NotNull constraint).
-Default implementation is `MessageSourceFieldErrorMessageResolverService` that resolves messages from message source.
+Default implementation is `MessageSourceFieldErrorMessageResolverService` that resolves messages from `MessageSource`.
 For example for constraint holding class of type `net.croz.nrich.formconfiguration.stub.MessageSourceFieldErrorMessageResolverServiceTestRequest` and `@NotNull` constraint defined on
 property named `propertyName` following message codes will be searched: